 The Higher Education Opportunity Act of 1998 (HEOA) amended the Clery Act to include fire statistics.
-The Office of Environmental Health and Safety (EHS) will produce an Annual Fire Safety Report (AFSR).
+The Assistant Vice President for Clery Compliance and the Office of Environmental Health and Safety (EHS) will produce an Annual Fire Safety Report (AFSR).
 EHS must collect and disclose fire statistics for each on-Grounds student housing facility separately for the three most recent calendar years for which data are available in accordance with HEOA regulations.
 Each such facility must be identified in the statistics by name and street address, regardless of whether any fires have occurred.